Projection-width as a structural parameter for discrete separable optimization: Abstract

 \section{Abstract}

-We introduce the notion of \emph{projection-width} for systems of separable constraints, defined via branch decompositions of variables and constraints.
-We show that several fundamental discrete optimization and counting problems can be solved in polynomial time when the projection-width is polynomially bounded.
-These include optimization, counting, top-$k$, and weighted constraint violation.
-Our results identify a broad class of tractable nonlinear discrete optimization and counting problems.
-Even when restricted to the linear setting, they subsume and substantially extend some of the strongest known tractability results across multiple research areas: integer linear optimization, binary polynomial optimization, and Boolean satisfiability.
+While several classes of integer linear optimization problems are known to be solvable in polynomial time, far fewer tractability results exist for integer nonlinear optimization.
+In this work, we narrow this gap by identifying a broad class of discrete nonlinear optimization problems that admit polynomial-time algorithms.
+Central to our approach is the notion of \emph{projection-width,} a structural parameter for systems of separable constraints, defined via branch decompositions of variables and constraints.
+We show that several fundamental discrete optimization and counting problems can be solved in polynomial time when the projection-width is polynomially bounded, including optimization, counting, top-$k$, and weighted constraint violation problems.
+Our results subsume and generalize some of the strongest known tractability results across multiple research areas: integer linear optimization, binary polynomial optimization, and Boolean satisfiability.
 Although these results originated independently within different communities and for seemingly distinct problem classes, our framework unifies and significantly generalizes them under a single structural perspective.